 - Creating – There is a reason that craft projects are suggested as healthy activities for seniors – because creating something builds confidence.
 It gives us something to be proud of.
 A creation like a painting can be given as a gift or placed in the living space to remind the senior of a favorite place or perhaps a memory of a fun day.

 - Play – No matter what age we are, we should never stop playing.
 Group activities and a favorite game are especially good for older people because of the social aspect.
 Bingo, card games and board games are a great group or family activity.
-If there are cognitive issues make sure to play simple games that would not be frustrating for them to do.
+If there are cognitive issues make sure to play simple games or do puzzles for dementia that would not be frustrating for them to do.
 Sometimes, the classic games like checkers or Monopoly would work.

 - Sparking Joy – What fun things, tasks or activities spark joy for the senior?
 Engaging in a pleasant past time or project keeps the person motivated to continue the project.
 Working on photo albums, a family tree or discussing their favorite books could all be fun activities for you and your grandparents.